Yuxiang1995/isPointInPoly/README.md

 False: outside

 ## Algorithm
-1)When a point is inside the polygon, the sum of the angles between it and the vertices of the polygon is 2π.
+1) When a point is inside the polygon, the sum of the angles between it and the vertices of the polygon is 2π.
 As shown in Convex(a) and Non-Convex(a).

-2)while the point is outside the polygon, the sum of the angles is 0.
+2) While the point is outside the polygon, the sum of the angles is 0.
 As shown in Convex(b) and Non-Convex(b).

-3)It should be noted that due to the order, the included angle here has positive and negative.
+3) It should be noted that due to the order, the included angle here has positive and negative.
 Cross product is employed to deal with this problem.

 For example: